 Hazel nuts, which had been nibbled by rodents and terrestrial insects, were amongst the remains, and the deposit also contained carbonised hazel nut fragments and oak charcoal.
 This is significant as waterlogged hazel nuts are the food waste of rodents, whereas carbonised nutshell fragments relate to human occupation activity.
 This discovery is quite exciting as Mesolithic food remains in southern England are rare.
-There is no evidence of marine inundation at this stage, and the on-site sedimentological characteristics suggest that the habitat may have been a semi-stable river bar, allowing possible summer seasonal Mesolithic encampments to take advantage of the local resource.

-Analysis of the sediments' characteristics represent changing vegetation with conditions becoming wetter.
+Analysis of the sediment's characteristics represent changing vegetation with conditions becoming wetter.
 The diatom assemblage show brackish water, salt marsh or mudflat habitat before complete marine inundation occurred.

 Of the flint pieces (lithics) discovered, more that 40 are struck flakes in a remarkably fresh and sharp condition.
 The knapping process shows evidence that it was carried out with the aid of an antler or bone hammer, a technique confirmed by Phil Harding's (Time Team) experiments in replicating the flint industry at this site.
 The sharp edge blades also have signs of re-use.
 A surprising discovery was that of the tip of a flint axe displaying a uniform and bifacially prepared cutting edge similar to axes of Neolithic type (2000 years later); this is an unusual occurrence in a British Mesolithic context.